cogentcore/cogent/README.md

 Some of the main features of *Gide* include:

 * Designed to function as both a general-purpose text editor *and* an IDE.
-It comes configured with command support for LaTeX, Markdown, and Makefiles, in addition to Go, and the command system is fully extensible to support any command-line tools.
+It comes configured with command support for LaTeX, Markdown, and Makefiles, in addition to Go,a and the command system is fully extensible to support any command-line tools.

 * Provides a tree-based file browser on the left, with builtin support for version control (git, svn, etc) and standard file management functionality through drag-and-drop, etc.  You can look at git logs, diffs, etc through this interface.